andxet/operating-system-project/README.md

+# Operating Systems Project
-# This is the project I made with @federico_fiori and @vittoriopolto for the Operating Systems course at the University of Turin.
+This is the project I made with @federico_fiori and @vittoriopolto for the Operating Systems course at the University of Turin.

 ## Progetto Sistemi Operativi 2011/2012